 Hill, Wesley.
 The Lord’s Prayer: A Guide to Praying to Our Father.
+Christian Essentials.
 Bellingham, Wash.: Lexham Press, 2019.
 120 pp.; Hb. $12.99 Link to Lexham Press

-Hill is associate professor of biblical studies at Trinity School for Ministry, Ambridge, Pennsylvania.
+Hill is an associate professor of biblical studies at Trinity School for Ministry, Ambridge, Pennsylvania.
 He has previously published Washed and Waiting: Reflections on Christian Faithfulness and Homosexuality (Zondervan, 2010) and Paul and the Trinity: Persons, Relations, and the Pauline Letters (Eerdmans, 2015).

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.